OfficeDev/open-xml-docs/docs/word/how-to-open-and-add-text-to-a-word-processing-document.md

 ms.date: 11/01/2017
 ms.localizationpriority: high
 ---
-# Open and add text to a word processing document (Open XML SDK)
+# Open and add text to a word processing document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically open and add text to a Word processing